byuids-resumes/Astle-Resume/docs/index.md

 - Managed large datasets and private data in a discrete and organized manner

-- Virtually worked with a team to create best practices and manage a workflow
+- Virtually worked with a remote team to create best practices and manage a workflow

 - Attended virtual meetings to share progress, issues, and learn about updates to the project